What To Do When You’re Feeling Like A Failure

 - Thinking about suicide

-Even if you aren't clinically depressed, talking to a counselor about your feelings can help you overcome them.
+Even if you are not clinically depressed, talking to a counselor about your feelings can help you overcome them.
 Only when you stop experiencing that emotionally painful feeling can you begin to enjoy your life.
 As a bonus, you can build off your past successes to accomplish even more than you have in the past.
 Counselors are available to talk to you right now at BetterHelp.